thatdevgirl/javascript-workshop/deck.md

 ## Greetings!

-Did you know that there are over one billion websites that are live today?

 In this workshop, we'll be learning the building blocks that will allow you to get creative and bring your ideas to life.

 Note: